Skip to main content

 You can find out more about what the software can do by following the help videos or simply loading in some data and playing!

-In addition to the image data itself, you can also get a lot of additional information when you download your image.
-These include information about the weather and observing conditions.
-Not only are these interesting in their own right but can help you to understand any differences between observations (Was there any thin cloud?
-How close was the moon? etc).
+There will also be additional information when you download an image.
+This includes things like the weather and observing conditions.
+Not only are these interesting in their own right, but they can help you to understand any differences between observations (Was there any thin cloud?, How close was the moon?, etc.).

-The Liverpool Telescope (LT) uses a sophisticated computer programme called a scheduler to make sure observations are done as soon as possible and at the best time.
+The Liverpool Telescope (LT) and the telescopes on the Las Cumbres Observatory (LCO) network are robotic.
+They use a sophisticated computer programme called a scheduler to make sure observations are done as soon as possible and at the best time.
 Any observations that you have requested will be included in this.

 Sunset